 “How to Avoid Loss and Earn Consistently in the Stock Market” by Prasenjit Paul is the only book on this list by an Indian author.
 Published in 2015, the book is like its tagline says – “An easy to understand and Practical Guide” that can be employed by any investor to match their investment needs.

-This book will help an investor to look for a high performing business or stock for making an investment while also teaching them to know the right time to invest to maximize the profit potential.
+This book will help an investor to look for a high-performing business or stock for making an investment while also teaching them to know the right time to invest in share market to maximize the profit potential.

 The book contains a chapter where the author tries to convince the readers that Stock Markets aren’t indeed risky and can easily be worked around with the right move at the right time.
 The book will help readers develop that knack to some extent.